highfreshness/demo.nginx/README.md

 docker compose up -d && docker compose logs -f
 ```

-Connect to `localhost:8000/docs`
+1. Access `Localhost:8000/docs`

-You need to enter your ID/PW on the /token endpoint and receive an access token. ( ID:johndoe, PW:secret )
+2. You need to enter your ID/PW on the /token endpoint and receive an access token. ( ID:johndoe, PW:secret )

-The obtained token is used in postman or curl to send a request to `localhost/login` by adding the value to the authorization header.
+3. The obtained token is used in postman or curl to send a request to `localhost/login` by adding the value to the authorization header.

-   (example) `curl -L http://localhost/login -H 'Authorization: Bearer <ACCESS TOKEN>`
+    (example) curl -L http://localhost/login -H 'Authorization: Bearer {ACCESS TOKEN}'

-If the token in the sent request is valid, you will receive the "message": "Successful authentication!" message, otherwise you will receive a "detail": "Could not validate credentials" message will be received.
+4. If the token in the sent request is valid, you will receive the "message": "Successful authentication!" message, otherwise you will receive a "detail": "Could not validate credentials" message will be received.

 ## 3. Feature descriptions
 ### Nginx